Lazenander/CyanJade-Studio-Online/README.md

 # CyanJade Studio

-CyanJade Studio the online IDE of the programming language CyanJade.
+CyanJade Studio is the online IDE of the programming language CyanJade.

 To use this programming language, please visit [CyanJade Studio](http://cyanjade.com).